-&lt;sup>1June if the tax authorities received notification of the extension.
+&lt;sup>2June if the tax authorities received notification of the extension.
 September for persons earning income from foreign sources.

-&lt;sup>2July if filed with the assistance of a tax advisor.
+&lt;sup>3May 1 if submitted electronically.
+July if filed with the assistance of a tax advisor.
 November for persons earning income from foreign sources.